Randomname653/language-fixer/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [OPTIMIZATION.md](OPTIMIZATION.md) for technical details about recent performance improvements.
+Please feel free to:
+- Submit bug reports and feature requests via [GitHub Issues](https://github.com/Randomname653/language-fixer/issues)
+- Create pull requests with improvements or bug fixes
+- Share your configuration examples and use cases
+- Contribute to documentation and translations

 ### Development Setup